cydneel23/mf-doom-trivia/README.md

-This is a React project that displays an MF DOOM based Trivia game.
-Users can enter their name, select a difficulty level, and are presented with numerous questions corresponding to said difficulty level.
+This React project is an MF DOOM based Trivia game.
+Users can select what difficulty level they're presented with and are presented with numerous questions corresponding to said level.
+Important React concepts used in this project include the useState hook and the useNavigate hook from React Router DOM.
+To run this project, clone the repo, and use the command "npm run dev".
-Created with Vite.